 Adding Sky Sports

-Sky Sports 1 and 2 can be added to either package, either in standard definition or in HD at a slightly increased cost.
-These are the only Sky Sports channels available with BT. if you want the full line-up, you will have to consider signing up to another provider instead.
-You also have to have BT Infinity as your broadband service.
+Sky Sports 1 and 2 can be added to any package, either in standard definition or in HD at a slightly increased cost.
+These are the only Sky Sports channels available with BT.
+If you want the full line-up, you will have to consider signing up to another provider instead.
+You also have to have BT Superfast Fibre as your broadband service.

 What will I need?

 You have to take broadband with BT TV.
 Unfortunately, there’s no getting around this fact.
-There are two main choices of broadband: BT Broadband or BT Infinity.
-BT Broadband is the cheaper of the two, though it provides lower download speeds and may not suit those who want to stream HD programmes.
-BT Infinity is more expensive, but offers faster download speeds.
+There are two main choices of broadband: standard broadband or BT fibre (previously BT Infinity).
+BT Broadband is the cheaper of the two, though it provides slower download speeds and may not suit those who want to stream HD programmes.
+BT Superfast Fibre is more expensive, but offers faster download speeds.

 You need an active BT landline

-All of BT’s services come through your home BT landline, and if you don’t have one, you have to have one installed.
+All BT’s services come through a BT phone line, and if you don’t have one, you will have to have one installed.
 This is free when you take BT TV, but may still take around 14 days for the engineer to come out and get everything up and running.